 At AS and A-level, English Language students explore ways of analysing texts and spoken interaction systematically using new frameworks of technical terminology.
 This is developed against a background of linguistic theory covering a range of topics: Gender, Dialect and Accent, Political Correctness and Social Values, amongst others.
 Students will also study the Acquisition and Development of Children’s Language, the History and Diversity of English Language, along with the social and cultural influences that cause it to change.
-Students will not spend time looking at ‘set texts’ but, instead, will focus on everyday language and interaction in a variety of forms.
+Students do not spend time looking at ‘set texts’ but, instead, focus on everyday language and interaction in a variety of forms.

-Lessons will involve both group work and individual work including a personally researched investigation topic.
+Lessons involve both individual and group work including a personally researched investigation topic.
 Students are expected to be actively involved in discussion and even lead debates on occasion.
 This subject combines very well with others such as Sociology, Psychology, History, Law and English Literature.

-Although other possibilities may be considered, this course is best suited to students with B Grades in English at GCSE (or equivalent).
+Although other possibilities may be considered, this course is best suited to students with grade 5/6 in English at GCSE (or equivalent).
 In addition, students need to be open-minded, interested in current affairs and have an enquiring mind.

 The specification we follow is AQA English Language.
 In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the course for the full two years.

 - Paper 2: Language Varieties: an examined unit again exploring Methods of Language Analysis and assessing Language Diversity and Writing Skills.
 Paper 2 is a written exam lasting 1 hour and 30 minutes.
 Section A requires an essay on Language Diversity and Section B is a Directed Writing task on Attitudes to Language.

 A-level (two years): Assessment is through two written examinations and Non-Exam Assessment (coursework).
 Note: Students need to be aware that the topics covered for examination at AS level are also examined at the end of the two year A-level course, although the breakdown of the examinations will be different.